 Living in the shopping street plays a major role in all renewal plans and is another real estate trend to consider.
 After all, it solves several problems, from housing shortage to vacancy.
 For several reasons, this is not easy.
 But it seems certain that work will be done by 2021.

-Real estate trend 4: Return of the baker
+Real estate trend 4: The return of small local shops

 No holidays to faraway places, no international conferences, no weekends in Paris or New York.
 But even the daily drive to the office was no longer an option for many employees.
 The result was that many suddenly spent a lot of time in their own neighbourhoods.
 Local bakers and butchers knew this.
 They saw their sales increase by dozens of percent in the past year.